iPhone 8 Problems: 5 Things You Need to Know

 If you’re dealing with bugs or performance issues on your iPhone 8 or iPhone 8 Plus, you might be on your own for a bit.

-Apple is working on an iOS 13.3.1 update, but the update is currently in beta testing.
-We don’t have a release date for the point update yet.
+Apple is working on an iOS 13.4 update, but the update is currently in beta testing.
+We don’t have a release date for the update yet, but there’s a very good chance it arrives in March alongside new hardware.

-We expect the iOS 13.3.1 update to roll out sometime in early 2020 so if you’re dealing with issues, keep your eyes peeled for the roll out.
+If you can’t wait, you can try downloading the iOS 13.4 beta right now.

+For more on the iOS 13.4 update’s changes, the beta, and release date, take a look at our guide.

 If you missed iOS 13.2, it had 16 new security patches on board.
 You can read about all of them on Apple's website right here.